urakubo/UNI-EM/README.md

 2. Install cuda 9.0 and cuDNN 7.4.2 (or later) for Tensorflow 1.12 (latest combination on 2018/12/20) if your PC has a NVIDIA-GPU.
 3. Download the source codes from the github site:
    	- git clone https://github.com/urakubo/UNI-EM
 4. Install the following modules of Python: Tensorflow-gpu, PyQt5, openCV3, pypng, tornado, pillow, libtiff, mahotas, h5py, lxml, numpy, scipy, scikit-image, pypiwin32, numpy-stl.
-Check also "requirements.txt".
+Check also "requirements-[os]-[cpu or gpu].txt".
 5. **Copy [UNI-EM]\marching_cubes\marching_cubes.cp3X-win_amd64.pyd and paste it to {$INSTALL_PYTHON}\Lib\site-packages.**

 	- **Execute the Python command "import site; site.getsitepackages()" to find {$INSTALL_PYTHON}.**